 Insurance providers will hire experts to look after their interests and expenses when investigating a sinkhole claim.
 By hiring an experienced sinkhole attorney, your will have a chance to assemble your own team to help ensure both your rights and property are protected.
-Our Orlando sinkhole lawyers have handled hundreds of claims for sinkhole damage compensation and advise that property owners do not try to negotiate with the insurance company on their own.
+Our sinkhole lawyers have handled hundreds of claims for sinkhole damage compensation and advise that property owners do not try to negotiate with the insurance company on their own in these matters.

 When an insurance company denies a sinkhole damage claim, the claimant, with the help of their attorney, will determine answers to the following:

 - What type of testing was conducted?

 - Was the claim denied without drilling?